 Indirect Initiator – The signer has an indirect relationship with this call origination but can identify specifically the initiator based on customer relationship.

 Gateway – The signer has no relationship to the initiator of the call, but is the entry point to VoIP telephone network for this call (e.g., international gateways).

+[Alternative attestations:]

+I attest with high level of assurance that the asserted caller-id is legitimate for this caller

+I attest with high level of assurance that the asserted caller-id is not legitimate for this caller

+I cannot attest with any degree of assurance whether the asserted caller-id is legitimate or not.

 There will be three SHAKEN assigned OIDs in an IANA registry that will be used globally in all certificate creation for these three scenarios.
 They will be of the form ‘0.0.0.0’ and will be included specifically in this document when created and available.